Western Ferries: Clyde service

-Arran Service
+Arran service

 In early January 2010, the company announced that it was to commence a high frequency, low fare route between Ardrossan and Brodick in direct competition to publicly owned Caledonian MacBrayne.
 They stated that they were planning to build a new vessel with a carrying capacity of 400 passengers and 70 vehicles and services were expected to begin in 2012.

-In September 2011 managing director Gordon Ross announced that the Arran project is still very much alive but will be delayed by the uncertainty as to whether the Arran route will be tendered separately from the main CalMac bundle in 2013.
+In September 2011 managing director Gordon Ross announced that the Arran project was still alive but would be delayed by the uncertainty as to whether the Arran route will be tendered separately from the main CalMac bundle in 2013.

 Community involvement

 The company has a high profile in the communities it serves.
 There is significant investment in employing local workers and in locally sourced goods and services.
 Funds are made available for the sponsorship of local groups, individuals, sports organisations and charities.
 Western Ferries sponsors local sporting events including the Cowal Highland Gathering.